NatValentine/aws-url-shortener/README.md

 ## 📈 What I learned

-- Building serverless applications with AWS
+- Designing and deploying serverless applications in AWS
-- Using AWS SDK v3
+- Using AWS SDK v3 with modern JavaScript (ES Modules)
-- Working with DynamoDB
+- Working with DynamoDB for simple key-value storage
-- Handling HTTP responses in Lambda
+- Handling HTTP responses and redirects in Lambda
+- Dealing with real-world issues like CORS and service integration

 ## 🔥 Future improvements

 - URL validation
 - Custom aliases
 - Expiration for links
+- Custom domain for (actually) shorter URLs